 Add Comments to Your Hugo Site with Remark42

-After I moved from WordPress to Hugo , I was missing a commenting system.
+After I moved from WordPress to Hugo, I was missing a commenting system.
 Actually, I never did receive that many comments when using WordPress, but I still want to give folks the ability to leave comments.
 I was looking for a simple, self-hosted solution that would work with my VPS.
 My VPS provider does not permit root access, so that was an additional restriction.
-My VPS does support using a “rootless” version of Docker, and I learned that Remark42 would work with it.
+My VPS does support using a “rootless” version of Docker, and I learned that Remark42 will work with it.

 Privacy-focused Lightweight Commenting Engine

-In a nut shell, that describes Remark42 .
+In a nut shell, that describes Remark42.
 You can go to their excellent website to see a list of features.
 Their system is well documented.
 I am going to hit on the highlights about what I did to integrate their system with my Hugo website.
 You can also read about how they value privacy.
 Their system supports various ways to login and leave a comment.
 You can configure various social logins such as Google and GitHub.
 You can login via an email address (which is not displayed).
 And there is even optional anonymous access.
 I chose to use Google, GitHub, and email access.
 I do not allow anonymous access; I was afraid that method would create a lot of spam comments.

 Set Up Your Environment

 You need to ensure that docker and docker-compose is working on your host.
 There are many excellent Docker tutorials on the net, so I will not cover the details of installing and using it.
-On my Pair host, I was able to install it with one click in my control pannel.
-You can refer to the Docker Docs
+You can refer to the Docker Docs to get started.
+After Docker is installed, you can run docker run hello-world

 to verify your installation.